-Dr Julie Christensen has been selected to participate in the outbound program of the PFP-IDE 2018 spring cohort.
-She currently lives in Iowa City, Iowa where she works as the UCEDD Director for the University of Iowa Center for Disabilities and Development.
+Dr Julie Christensen was selected to participate in the outbound program of the PFP-IDE 2018 spring cohort.
+She lived in Iowa City, Iowa where she works as the UCEDD Director for the University of Iowa Center for Disabilities and Development.

-In this role, she supports Iowa’s Employment First Team and serves as the state coordinator of Project SEARCH Iowa.
-Dr Christensen’s experiences will enable her to provide rich logistical and programatic assistance for her mentee, Novath Rukwago, in his follow along project in Dar es Salaam, Tanzania.
-Novath’s project, ‘Initiative for Partnerships in Promoting Inclusive Disability Employment,’ aims to begin with capacity building in order to develop expertise within the country and henceforth ensure that efforts can be sustained over time.
+In this role, she supported Iowa’s Employment First Team and serves as the state coordinator of Project SEARCH Iowa.
+Dr Christensen’s experiences enabled her to provide rich logistical and programmatic assistance for her mentee, Novath Rukwago, in his follow along project in Dar es Salaam, Tanzania.
+Novath’s project, ‘Initiative for Partnerships in Promoting Inclusive Disability Employment,’ aimed to begin with capacity building in order to develop expertise within the country and henceforth ensure that efforts can be sustained over time.
 Ultimately, such capacity building will aid in the creation of a Tanzanian employment advisory committee, the development of job coaching, and job development supports.

 The University of Iowa Center for Disabilities and Development (CDD) is located in Iowa City, Iowa and is one of a national network of University Centers for Excellence in Developmental Disabilities (UCEDD) that are officially recognized by the U.S. government.